DDeShon/js-game-tutorial-12/README.md

 ﻿# js-game-tutorial-12

-A side scrolling rpg created with JavaScript.
+A side scrolling rpg written in JavaScript.